 Some women can be more likely to develop cystitis, bladder infections or bacterial vaginosis when they use a cap or diaphragm.
 If this happens your doctor or nurse can check the size as changing it to a smaller size may help.

-Like condoms, quite a lot of things can make diaphragms and caps less effective – these include
+Like condoms, quite a lot of things can make diaphragms and caps less effective.
+If any of the following happen you should seek advice about emergency contraception:

 If it gets damaged or has holes in it